puzzle-js/puzzle-warden/README.md

-# Sentry
+# Warden
-Sentry is an outgoing request optimizer for creating fast and scalable applications.
-Sentry is being used in [PuzzleJs](https://github.com/puzzle-js/puzzle-js) framework for gateway communication.
+Warden is an outgoing request optimizer for creating fast and scalable applications.
+Warden is being used in [PuzzleJs](https://github.com/puzzle-js/puzzle-js) framework for gateway communication.

 ## Features
 - 📥  **Smart Caching** Caches requests by converting HTTP requests to smart key strings. ✅
 - 👻  **Request Shadowing** Copies a fraction of traffic to a new deployment for observation. 📝
 - 🚧  **Request Holder** Stopping same request to be sent multiple times. 📝
 - 🚥  **API Queue** Throttles API calls to protect target service. 📝
-- 😎  **Easy Implementation** Sentry can be easily implemented with a few lines of codes. ✅
+- 😎  **Easy Implementation** Warden can be easily implemented with a few lines of codes. ✅
-- 🔌  **Support** Sentry can be used with anything but it has out of the box support for [request](https://github.com/request/request). 📝
+- 🔌  **Support** Warden can be used with anything but it has out of the box support for [request](https://github.com/request/request). 📝

 ## Getting started
 -   [Installing](#Installing)